lyipef/papers-pricing-data-pipeline/README.md

 Then, start the DAG (play button on the upper right side).

 It will go step by step, and if everything was followed, you will get a green execution at the end.
-Check in your GCP Storage account if the file was uploaded succesfully, in your BigQuery tab if the tables was been built and in your Soda dashboard if everithing is fine.
+Check in your GCP Storage account if the file was uploaded succesfully, in your BigQuery tab if the tables was been built.